 How Does the Special Olympics Sporting Philosophy Differ from the Olympics and Paralympics?

-Special Olympics believes that sport is for everyone, but tragically, people with intellectual disabilities are still too often left behind and isolated in traditional sport programs and in society at large.
+Special Olympics believes that sport is for everyone, but sadly, people with intellectual disabilities are still too often left behind and isolated in traditional sport programs and in society at large.
 We aim to create empowering environment for our athletes with intellectual disabilities, where they can build their skills and confidence and show all that they can do.

 In Special Olympics Games, athletes are placed in divisions where they will be able to compete against others of similar ability.
 We believe that excellence is a personal achievement and a reflection of reaching one’s maximum potential.
 We believe that all people with intellectual disabilities can achieve this goal and should have access to these opportunities and experiences.